AppThreat/atom/README.md

 - Flow
 - TypeScript
 - Python (Supports 3.x to 3.14)
 - PHP (Requires PHP >= 7.4.
-Supports PHP 7.0 to 8.4 with limited support for PHP 5.x)
+Supports PHP 7.0 to 8.5 with limited support for PHP 5.x)
-- Ruby (Requires Ruby 4.0.x.
-Supports Ruby 1.8 - 4.0.x syntax)
+- Ruby (Requires a Ruby runtime with the `rbastgen` generator; the grammar is chosen by capability, not by the runtime version, so Ruby 1.8 - 4.0.x syntax is supported on any supported runtime)
 - Scala (WIP)

 ## Installation